NCBSStudentForum/NCBSPublicDocuments/StudentHandbook/student_handbook.md

 Use resources effectively for academic purposes, and protect the interests of all users through good etiquette and good security.

-- Do not violate privacy.
+- **Do not violate privacy**.
 Please do not read any files belonging to other people, or look at their screen while they are working or reading email.
   Common PCs have no security mechanism to prevent people from reading each other's files; this does not amount to permission to read such files.
-- Don't spam, i.e., do not send unnecessary email to a large set of people who are not interested in your message.
+- **Don't spam** i.e., do not send unnecessary email to a large set of people who are not interested in your message.
 Be particularly conservative in your use of the aliases 'all', 'student' and 'faculty'.
 Repeated misuse is grounds for account blockage.
-- Don’t reply to ‘all’.
+- **Don’t reply to ‘all’**.
 A common mistake is to reply to all recipients of a mail, which may include everybody on campus.
 When a mail is sent to a mailing list and you feel you must reply, please do not click the ‘reply-to-all’ option.
-- Don’t get personal.
+- **Don’t get personal**.
 Even if you are raising an issue of concern to many, don't target individuals in a message sent to a mailing list.
 If there are specific individuals involved in some contentious issue, it is better to email them or meet them personally to solve the issue.
-- Don't flame, that is, do not write emails when you are angry.
+- **Don't flame**, that is, do not write emails when you are angry.
 Especially do not send angry mails to a lot of people or a mailing list when you are angry.
   You will regret it.
 Email is a poor substitute for personal discussions.
-- Do not waste bandwidth.
+- **Do not waste bandwidth**.
 Bandwidth is costly and is needed for journal downloads, database access, and other academic requirements.
 We have a limited data rate, and it is meant specifically for academic work.
 Emails usually use far less bandwidth than anything else.
 Avoid large attachments.
 It is a misuse